 Massachusetts Burn Injury Reporting System (MBIRS)

-The Massachusetts Burn Injury Reporting System (M-BIRS) helps catch arsonists.
+The Massachusetts Burn Injury Reporting System (MBIRS) helps to identify arsonists and prevent burns.
 During arson, the perpetrator may burn themselves.
 They may seek treatment far from the crime scene in an attempt to avoid detection.
-M-BIRS is also a powerful tool for burn prevention.
-M-BIRS data is used to produce an annual report on the causes of burns.
+MBIRS is also a powerful tool for burn prevention.
+MBIRS data is used to produce an annual report on the causes of burns that can identify trends and patterns.
 The report is shared with hospitals and injury prevention professionals.

 For forms or questions about reporting, physicians and hospitals can contact the Fire Data Unit at (978) 567-3382.

-The Massachusetts Burn Injury Reporting System is a joint program between the Mass.
+The Massachusetts Burn Injury Reporting System (M-BIRS) is a joint program between the Mass.
 Department of Public Health and the Department of Fire Services.
-In addition to being a tool for law enforcement, it is a powerful injury prevention tool for health educators and policy makers.
+M-BIRS is a tool for law enforcement.
+It is also a powerful injury prevention tool for health educators and policy makers.

 For fire data requests or copies of older reports, contact the Fire Data Unit at (978) 567-3382.